segmentio/segment-docs/src/personas/journeys/build-journey.md

 - It may take up to three hours for Journeys to compute user counts after publication.
 - You can edit a Journey's name, description, and Destination steps.
 - You can't add, edit, or delete other steps in the Journey.
-- Once Journeys computes and displays user counts, you’ll see the list of users at each step of the Journey.
+- Once Journeys computes and displays user counts, you'll see the list of users at each step of the Journey.
 - Click a user profile to see the Journey list to which they belong.
 - Journeys sends and updates data to Destinations in real-time.